Updating Firmware#

 If you don’t see the “Resetting…” line, you’ll need to power cycle your ChipWhisperer.

-If you’ve accidentally erased the firmware on your ChipWhisperer, the best way to flash new firmware is to use ChipWhisperer’s program_sam_firmware() function.
+If you’ve erased the firmware on your ChipWhisperer (either accidentally or on purpose, via the “erase” button or jumper), the best way to flash new firmware is to use ChipWhisperer’s program_sam_firmware() function.
 You will need to specify the device you are upgrading from the following list:

 • ‘cwlite’